 - Clinical trials, performed to see if new cancer therapies are effective and safe, are another option.

 Treatment for Low-Grade Astrocytomas

-The treatment for low-grade astrocytomas is surgery.
+The primary treatment for low-grade astrocytomas is surgery.
 However, because these tumors penetrate deep into the brain and grow into normal brain tissue, surgery is sometimes difficult.
-If surgery is not an option or if the tumor can't be completely removed, radiation is used.
-These tumors are thought to be resistant to chemotherapy.
+Radiation is often recommended after surgery or if there is a recurrence.
+Chemotherapy may also be used after surgery or as part of the treatment of recurrences.